Senior consulting engineering roles in iOS, Android, and Mac OS X commercial software development.

 Heynow Software is made up of four divisions: Consulting, Product Development, Marketing, and Recruiting.
 We have a number of Mac OS X, Windows, iOS, and Android apps that we've done for our customers.
 A highlights list of software applications we've made is viewable at Heynow's Software Portfolio.
 Heynow Software has had its SkyText utility app in the iOS App Store since March of 2009.

 Heynow Games' mission is to develop and market casual games for iOS.
 Heynow Games has had its Wordstro word game app in the iOS App Store since December of 2013.

-I worked as a senior software engineer for the Fishman TriplePlay wireless MIDI guitar pickup.
+I work as a senior desktop software engineer for the Fishman TriplePlay wireless MIDI guitar pickup.
 My work involves implementing the user interface components of the product and software/hardware/desktop integration.
 I also act as team lead for the desktop software engineering.
-Work is being done in C/C++ using the JUCE application framework deployed to Mac OS X and Windows.2010-2011: Steve Jackson Games, Austin, TX.
+Work is being done in C/C++ using the JUCE application framework deployed to Mac OS X and Windows.2011-2014: Heynow Games, Windham, NH.

 I ported Steve Jackson Game's "Munchkin Level Counter" app from iOS to Android.
 Work was done in close collaboration with Steve Jackson, ensuring a faithful reproduction of the original.
 This app can be found in the Android Market here.2009-2012: LSN Mobile, Atlanta, GA.